The FOCUS program

 FOCUS is offered by Project STEP at no cost to the participants except for a $35 registration fee for each session (FOCUS I and II).
 Project STEP is a non-profit organization funded by generous nationwide corporate, foundation, government, and individual support.
 All instruments and materials used in class are provided for the students.

 Classes for the FOCUS Program begin at the end of January.
-Applications for FOCUS 2017 are NOW AVAILABLE in both English and Spanish.
+Applications for FOCUS 2018 will be available in the fall.
 Please email us at firstname.lastname@example.org if you have any questions.

 FOCUS II is designed to provide early instrumental training for children interested in playing classical stringed instruments (violin, viola, cello, and bass).
 The course consists of seven weeks of twice-weekly group violin or cello lessons.
 Approximately 20 students from FOCUS I will be selected for FOCUS II: the criteria is based primarily on the child’s talent and her or his ability to focus.
 Enthusiasm, attendance, dedication, and parent participation during FOCUS I are also factors that are considered during the selection process.

 Students who complete FOCUS II will be given contact information for Boston-area music schools to continue studying a stringed instrument if they are interested.
 In exceptional cases, a student may be invited for admission to the Project STEP program to continue his/her training.

 About Project STEP